 Red Feather Lakes

-Because Small Town Stops is all about finding unexpected places to visit, I put Red Feather Lakes on the list of where to see Colorado fall colors.
+Because Small Town Stops is all about finding unexpected places to visit, I put Red Feather Lakes on the list of places to see Colorado fall colors.
 Located 110 miles north of Denver, Red Feather Lakes is a small community of outdoor enthusiasts and Colorado natives who like to keep things under the radar.

-The small town of Red Feather Lakes Village is surrounded by the 612,000-acre Roosevelt National Forest and boasts a trading post, a tavern and a handful of boutique shops and restaurants.
+The small town of Red Feather Lakes Village is surrounded by the 612,000-acre Roosevelt National Forest and boasts a trading post, a tavern, and a handful of boutique shops and restaurants.
 Surrounding the quaint village are eight different lakes, four of which are open to the public for outdoor recreation.

 Another nice hike in Red Feather Lakes is the Lady Moon Trail.
 The gentle 6-mile hike is relatively flat, with golden aspens in the fall and climbs to provide views of Lady Moon Lake.